Each year about 17,500 individuals are brought into the United States and held against their will as victims of human trafficking.

 Medical providers are a frontline of defense for victims - especially providers in an emergency department setting.
 Victims present here, often with their traffickers, and receive medical attention but not the further help they need to remove them from the environment that places their lives at risk daily.
 Emergency healthcare providers often miss the signs of human trafficking, mistake the signs for intimate partner violence, and are rarely aware of how to help.
 Instead victims are sent back "home" with their traffickers.
 This situation can change and it must.

-Emergency care providers must identify these victims and provide the opportunity for appropriate treatment.
+Emergency care clinicians must identify these victims and provide the opportunity for appropriate treatment.
 This website contains information to give practitioners a basic introduction to what human trafficking is, the clinical presentation of such patients, and the unique treatment needs of this patient population.
 Click on the "Educational Tools" tab for helpful instruments in educating providers at your institution.
 Click on the "In the ED" tab if you suspect you are caring for a trafficked person.

 the recruitment, transportation, transfer, harboring or receipt of persons: